shayshayunc/VDD-Up-to-8k-resolution/README.md

     * Processes device callbacks from IddCx.
     * Manages the creation and arrival of the sample monitor.
     * Handles swap-chain arrival and departure by creating a `Direct3DDevice` and handing it off to a `SwapChainProcessor`.

-### First steps ###

-Consider the capabilities of your device.
-If the device supports multiple monitors being hotplugged and removed at runtime, you may want to abstract the monitors further from the `IndirectDeviceContext` class.

-The INF file included in the sample needs updating for production use.
-One field, `DeviceGroupId`, controls how the UMDF driver gets pooled with other UMDF drivers in the same process.
-Since indirect display drivers tend to be more complicated than other driver classes, it's highly recommended that you pick a unique string for this field which will cause instances of your device driver to pool in a dedicated process.
-This will improve system reliability in case your driver encounters a problem since other drivers will not be affected.

-Ensure the device information reported to `IddCxAdapterInitAsync` is accurate.
-This information determines how the device is reported to the OS and what static features (like support for gamma tables) the device will have available.
-If some information cannot be known immediately in the `EvtDeviceD0Entry` callback, IddCx allows the driver to call `IddCxAdapterInitAsync` at any point after D0 entry, before D0 exit.

-Careful attention should be paid to the frame processing loop.
-This will directly impact the performance of the user's system, so making use of the [Multimedia Class Scheduler Service](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684247(v=vs.85).aspx) and DXGI's support for [GPU prioritization](https://msdn.microsoft.com/en-us/library/windows/desktop/bb174534(v=vs.85).aspx) should be considered.
-Any significant work should be performed outside the main processing loop, such as by queuing work in a thread pool.
-See `SwapChainProcessor::RunCore` for more information.

 ## License